-- Markup languages, with current and forthcoming changes
+- Mark-up languages, with current and forthcoming changes

-- Wwidening scope of development
+- Widening scope of development

 Web applications enhance 'database-driven website' with browser-based 'app-like' interfaces communicating with back-end data, designed for equal access via mobile and other screen-based devices.
 This module focuses on the front-end part of this approach.

-*Database Management and Programming: Contemporary organizations, whether in the commercial or not-for-profit sectors, rely on effective database management systems (DBMSs).
+Contemporary organizations, whether in the commercial or not-for-profit sectors, rely on effective database management systems (DBMSs).
 With the increased reliance on databases for business intelligence and operation, the acquisition of the skills of advanced database design and implementation are more essential than ever for the competent computer professional.

 The collection of data worldwide is growing at an exponential rate with organisations, such as in the retail, social networking and scientific sectors, requiring extremely big databases, which require increasingly more storage capacity.
 The variety of new data, as new products come on the market, is increasing too.
 Large data centres throughout the world are being built to hold clusters of many thousands of servers to satisfy demand.
 A variety of alternatives to the traditional relational database management system has been created to work more efficiently and effectively with these big datasets and cluster computing.

 This module enables the student to evaluate and compare these different non-relational (NoSQL) databases such as document, graph and column databases.
 Based on modules studied in previous years involving databases and computer programming, this module provides the student with further training on the essentials of advanced database management and programming.

 The expansion of artificial intelligence, data science, algorithms, social computing and digital transport, among many areas and applications is giving rise to daily emerging concerns and issues about usage, deployment and impact of rapidly changing information systems (IS).